 Common manifestations of Anahata problems are excessive egotism, pronounced need to isolate oneself, and an imbalance between giving and taking.

-Other symptoms of heart chakra imbalance include the lack of ability to establish a healthy distance from other people in the sense of preserving one’s autonomy while allowing the other person to maintain theirs, and capacity to carry out or withstand the separation from a loved one.
+Other symptoms of heart chakra imbalance include the lack of ability to establish a healthy distance from other people in the sense of preserving one’s autonomy while allowing the other person to maintain theirs, and the capacity to carry out or withstand the separation from a loved one.

 Problems with the heart chakra reflect in the inability to let things go.